physicsbb/BookOfPhysics/_build/html/_sources/Portfolio/Phys128Lab.md

 ## Making [Physics Lab Manual](https://web.physics.indiana.edu/courses/p451/background_info/TeachSpin_man_Diode-Laser-Spectroscopy.pdf) more comprehensible and accessible to students:

+Here is a quick outline of topics for what needs to be covered to complete this lab.

+1. How to work with the experimental setups
+2. What kind of physics are we probing?
+3. Can we understand the physics with the mathematical models/derivation that we know?

 ### How does this laser work?
 As provided by the lab manual, the laser model TOLD9200 is a gain guided laser diode (gain will be discussed in later section), with the diode itself being an edge emitting laser (where light exits from the sides of the epitaxial wafer), and the external cavity forms between the laser and the Bragg's grating.
 See {numref}`TOLD9200EEL` for an image of the wafer, which shows the laser diode itself, made out of crystal grown epitaxially.
 ```{figure} ../Images/Phys128L_LDS/TOLD9200.png